gbdev/pandocs/src/Rendering.md

 The most famous raster effect is modifying the [scrolling registers](<#LCD Position and Scrolling>) between scanlines to create a ["wavy" effect](https://gbdev.io/guides/deadcscroll#effects).

 A "**dot**" = one 2<sup>22</sup> Hz (≅ 4.194 MHz) time unit.
-Dots remain the same regardless of whether the CPU is in [double speed](<#FF4D — KEY1 (CGB Mode only): Prepare speed switch>), so there are 4 dots per single-speed CPU cycle, and 2 per double-speed CPU cycle.
+Dots remain the same regardless of whether the CPU is in [Double Speed mode](<#FF4D — KEY1 (CGB Mode only): Prepare speed switch>), so there are 4 dots per Single Speed M-cycle, and 2 per Double Speed M-cycle.

 :::tip NOTE